Daniel McKenzie (racing driver): Formula BMW

 In 2006, McKenzie made his debut in single–seaters, taking part in the Formula BMW UK series with the Promatecme – RPM team.
-In his maiden season he scored three points to finish in 19th place.
+In his maiden season, he scored three points to finish in 19th place.
 At the end of the year, he changed to the Fortec Motorsport team to contest the Formula BMW World Final in Valencia, where he finished 20th.

 McKenzie continued with Fortec in Formula BMW UK for 2007, ending the season in eleventh position, with teammate Marcus Ericsson taking the title.
 He once again entered the Formula BMW World Final in Valencia at the end of the season, but retired from the race.
 He also competed in two races of the Formula BMW ADAC championship in Germany.

 Formula Renault 2.0

 The following year, McKenzie graduated to Formula Renault, racing in both the Eurocup Formula Renault 2.0 and Formula Renault 2.0 West European Cup with Fortec Motorsport.
-In the Eurocup he failed to score a point, taking a best race result of 14th in his home round at Silverstone, whilst in the West European Cup he took one points finish at Estoril to be classified 23rd in the final standings.
+In the Eurocup, he failed to score a point, taking a best race result of 14th in his home round at Silverstone, whilst in the West European Cup he took one points finish at Estoril to be classified 23rd in the final standings.

 Formula Three

 In 2009, McKenzie made the step up to the British Formula 3 Championship with Fortec, racing in the National Class for older Dallara F307 chassis.
 He secured the title at the penultimate round of the season in Portimão, on the same weekend when Daniel Ricciardo won the International Class title.
-During the season, he took nineteen podium places out of a possible twenty races, including eleven class wins, with his only race retirement coming in the first race at Hockenheim, where he collided with National Class rival Gabriel Dias.
+During the season, McKenzie took nineteen podium places out of a possible twenty races, including eleven class wins, with his only race retirement coming in the first race at Hockenheim, where he collided with National Class rival Gabriel Dias.

 At the end of the season, McKenzie made his first appearance in the famous Macau Grand Prix event.
 After finishing 25th in the qualification race, he was forced to retire from the main event following a multi–car accident on the opening lap.

 McKenzie moved into the International Class for the 2010 season, staying with Fortec where he was joined by Oliver Webb and Max Snegirev.
 He finished the season in ninth place overall, taking two reverse–grid victories at Rockingham Motor Speedway and Brands Hatch along with two other podium places.
 He was also the only driver in the International Class to finish all 30 races during the season.